SAP/credential-digger/README.md

 pip), don't run the download command from the installation folder of _credentialdigger_ in order to avoid errors in linking.

 >  **WARNING**: We provide the pre-trained models, but we do not guarantee the efficiency of these models.
-If you want more accurate machine learning models, you can train your own models (just replace the binaries by your own models) or use the fine-tuning option.
+If you want more accurate machine learning models, you can train your own models (just replace the binaries with your own models) or use the fine-tuning option.

 ### Configure the regular expressions Scanner